-Our focus is on housing DOC inmates and seeking pretrial contracts from other parishes to elevate our numbers and generate a positive cash flow at the prison.
+Our focus is on housing DOC inmates and seeking pretrial contract from other parishes to elevate our numbers and generate a positive cash flow at the prison.
 We are in the process of restructuring the bonds at the prison which will yield a substantial savings and decrease the debt service at the facility.

 Given the facts I have outlined, I would appreciate it if someone could tell me how I could have gotten around budgeting a deficit based on actual facts that existed at the detention center.
 If I had budgeted a positive balance and had the negative balance I would have been criticized for being more than 5% difference to final budget.
+We have recently passed a tax millage that will help to alleviate the deficit.